ghoomfrog/universe/computer science/interlaced significand and exponent.md

 The format is a sequence of contiguous chunks composed of 3 significand bits followed by 1 exponent bit.
 The significand is the reversed concatenated significand bits, and the exponent is the unreversed concatenated exponent bits.
 All bits beyond the number default to 0.

+The exponent is the raw exponent plus one.
+This eliminates redundancies of the 0 exponent: since any significand raised to the zeroth power is always one.

 The mantissa is obtained as 0.*s* (where *s* is the significand).

 The significand and the exponent can independently be signed.
 The signs are the least significant bits of their respective parts.
 A sign of 0 denotes positivity.